 Let Us Help You with Your Case

 Any parent who has case specific questions about Mississippi’s child relocation laws should be sure to consult with a local family law attorney before moving their child(ren) out of state.
 When making such a move it is important to know your legal rights and to make sure that you don’t overstep.
-To discuss your rights and options with an experienced attorney contact Derek L. Hall, PLLC, The Heavy Hitter.
+To discuss your rights and options with an experienced attorney contact Derek L. Hall, PC, The Heavy Hitter.
 Our Jackson based team handles cases throughout Mississippi and would be happy to schedule a free initial consultation for you.
 Give us a call today at (601) 202-2222.